 What We Look For

 There is no secret formula for admission to BYU.
 All applications go through a holistic review, meaning everything in the application is considered.
 Take the opportunity to tell us about yourself.
 Make sure the work is your own and be thorough.
-Your application, including your essays, should demonstrate your preparation in these four areas:
+Your application, including your essays, should demonstrate your preparation in the AIMS of a BYU Education which are as follows:

 “The founding charge of BYU is to teach every subject with the Spirit.”
 BYU provides a world-class education within a spiritual environment.
-To help you feel comfortable here, we recommend attending, participating in, and graduating from LDS seminary.
+To help you feel comfortable here, we recommend attending, participating in, and graduating from The Church of Jesus Christ of Latter-day Saints seminary.
 We also recommend that you regularly participate in church meetings, programs, and activities.
 If you are spiritually prepared, BYU will provide you with the opportunity to strengthen your testimony of the gospel of Jesus Christ while studying for your degree.

 “Members of the BYU community rigorously study academic subjects in the light of divine truth.”
 To be prepared academically, we recommend you take challenging, college preparatory classes during high school.
 We also encourage you to pursue your passions inside and outside of the classroom.
 Your academic preparation will allow you to learn from BYU’s faculty and even work alongside them in your research and fieldwork.